70th anniversary of the People's Republic of China: Media

 China Media Group (CMG), the state-owned holding firm of the China Central Television (CCTV) network and the China Global Television Network (CGTN) international channels, was expected to mainly broadcast synchronously for domestic and foreign TV channels with CCTV-1 as the producing channel for the celebrations, while national, provincial and city broadcasters and TV stations, domestic internet video, portals, and live webcast sites also broadcast the event simultaneously via the CCTV-1 feed.
 CGTN broadcast the events live overseas and online, including on YouTube, in multiple languages.
 In addition, China National Radio and China Radio International, both also owned by CMG, served as the official radio stations broadcasting the festivities.
 On 4 September 2019, CMG held a mobilization meeting to celebrate the 70th anniversary.
 More than 260 representatives from its member companies attended the event.
-As the focus of the celebration, the company's radio and television units were bound to take publicity reporting of the celebrations seriously.
-The China TV News published on 19 September announced on the front page that the second issue (published on the 26th) would disclose the relevant live broadcast arrangements of China Media Group to the event.

 Various overseas media also paid attention to the coverage of this event, and those who already met the conditions could broadcast it worldwide.
 The "press centre for the celebration of the 70th anniversary of the founding of the People's Republic of China" was based in Beijing's Media Center and was officially launched on 23 September.

 A "special clean-up operation" was initiated targeting "harmful political information" and any Sina Weibo accounts or posts that "distort the history of the party and the country".